English Intermediate-Task Training Improves Zero-Shot Cross-Lingual Transfer Too: Approach

 \paragraph{CommonsenseQA} CommonsenseQA \cite{commonsenseqa} is a multiple-choice QA dataset generated by crowdworkers based on clusters of concepts from ConceptNet \citep{conceptnet}.

 \paragraph{Cosmos QA} Cosmos QA is multiple-choice commonsense-based \textit{reading comprehension} dataset \citep{cosmos} generated by crowdworkers, with a focus on the causes and effects of events.

-\paragraph{HellaSwag} HellaSwag \citep{hellaswag} is a commonsense reasoning dataset framed as a four-way multiple choice task, where examples consist of a text and four choices of spans, one of which is a plausible continuation of the given scenario.
+\paragraph{HellaSwag} HellaSwag \citep{hellaswag} is a commonsense reasoning dataset framed as a four-way multiple choice task, where examples consist of an incomplete paragraph and four choices of spans, only one of which is a plausible continuation of the scenario.
 It is built using adversarial filtering \citep{zellers-etal-2018-swag, bras2020adversarial} with BERT.

+\paragraph{MNLI} In additional to the full \anli, we also consider the MNLI task as a standalone intermediate task because of its already large and diverse training set.

-\paragraph{QQP} The Quora Question Pairs\footnote{\url{http://data.quora.com/First-Quora-DatasetRelease-Question-Pairs} } is a paraphrase detection dataset constructed from questions posted on Quora, a community question-answering website.
+\paragraph{QQP} Quora Question Pairs\footnote{\url{http://data.quora.com/First-Quora-DatasetRelease-Question-Pairs} } is a paraphrase detection dataset.
 Examples in the dataset consist of two questions, labeled for whether they are semantically equivalent.

-\paragraph{SQuAD} Stanford Question Answering Dataset \citep{rajpurkar-etal-2016-squad} is a question-answering dataset consisting of passages extracted from Wikipedia articles and crowd-sourced questions and answers.
-Each example consists of a context passage and a question, and the answer is a text span from the context.
-We use SQuAD version 1.1.
+\paragraph{SQuAD} Stanford Question Answering Dataset \citep{rajpurkar-etal-2016-squad,rajpurkar-etal-2018-know} is a question-answering dataset consisting of passages extracted from Wikipedia articles and crowd-sourced questions and answers.
+In SQuAD version 1.1, each example consists of a context passage and a question, and the answer is a text span from the context.
+SQuAD version 2.0 includes additional questions with no answers, written adversarially by crowdworkers.
+We use both versions in our experiments.

-\paragraph{Task Selection Criteria} We choose these tasks based on both the diversity of task formats and evidence of positive transfer from literature. \citet{pruksachatkun2020intermediate} shows that MNLI (which is a subset \anli), CommonsenseQA, Cosmos QA and HellaSwag are good candidates for intermediate tasks with positive transfer to a range of downstream tasks.
-CCG involves token-wise prediction and is similar to the POS and NER target tasks.
-SQuAD is a widely-used question-answering task, while QQP is semantically similar to sentence retrieval target tasks (BUCC and Tatoeba) as well as PAWS-X, another paraphrase-detection task.